jagaran27/Tic-Tac-Toe/README.md

 Rules
 -----
 1.You can only play as 'X' right now.
 The machine plays as 'O'.
-2. You need to enter a value between 1 and 9 to put 'X' in the corresponding square of the matrix below 1 2 3
+2. You need to enter a value between 1 and 9 to put 'X' in the corresponding square of the matrix below:
+    1 2 3
     4 5 6
     7 8 9

  -----------------------------
  Algorithm:
  ----------